 There are a few key elements of the payment processing workflow.
 So it’s important to understand the definitions and the differences between them.

-A merchant account is the account you open with a payment processor.
+A merchant account is an account you open with a payment processor.
 You will generally access the other aspects of payment processing through this account.
 This is also where you will receive your funds when you accept credit card payments from customers.
 The funds are then deposited to a bank account you have on file.

 Your payment processor is the company who sets up your merchant account after you apply.
 The payment processor offers access to the various payment gateways.
 A good payment processor also helps you determine what equipment you may need.
 And the best way to integrate that equipment into your office systems.

 A payment processor can also help you be compliant with customer data and PCI compliance rules.
 Overall, a trusted payment processor offers complete credit card processing solutions.
-It is generally who you will be in touch with the most during set up or to resolve problems.
+It is generally who you will be in touch with the most during setup or to resolve problems.

 For these reasons, your choice of payment processor plays a critical role in how easily and efficiently your billing works.